Oleg-Nedina/Wave_Equation/README.md

 ➡️ Please refer to the files:

-- `wave_equation.hpp` — mathematical formulation and comments
+- `./repo` — mathematical formulation and comments
 - `wave_equation.cpp` — implementation details of the scheme

 For readability reasons, the full equations are not rendered in this Markdown file.